OllieBullGB/OllieBullGB/README.md

 # Ollie Bull

-**Current computer science student and Founder of Fintensive Software Solutions**
+**Current software engineer at Drainline Southern and Founder of Liut Software**

 **--Languages--**